Skip to Content

 Injured in a Bike Accident Caused by a Negligent Driver in Austin, TX?

 Bicycles serve as an important means of transportation for many people.
-In highly populated areas, people that choose to commute using a bicycle are able to avoid traffic, remain physically active, and reduce carbon emissions.
-Unfortunately, though they are a convenient resource for a number of reasons, bicycles can put riders at an increased risk of physical injury or even death.
-Though careless drivers are a threat to everyone on the road, they pose an increased risk to cyclists and pedestrians.
-Our Austin bicycle accident lawyers at the Law Offices Of Vic Feazell, P.C., understand that local cyclists can easily experience physical injuries and property damage when drivers are inattentive to their surroundings, and we are here to provide injured cyclists with the representation they need.
+In highly populated areas, people who choose to commute via cycling can avoid traffic, remain physically active, and reduce carbon emissions.
+Unfortunately, though they are a convenient resource for several reasons, bicycles can put riders at an increased risk of physical injury or even death.
+Though careless drivers threaten everyone on the road, they pose an increased risk to cyclists and pedestrians.
+Our Austin bicycle accident lawyers at the Law Offices Of Vic Feazell, P.C. understand that local cyclists can easily suffer physical injuries and property damage when drivers are inattentive to their surroundings, and we are here to provide injured cyclists with the representation they need.

 To schedule a complimentary initial consultation, call (254) 938-6885.